olson-sean-k/nym/README.md

 ## From-Patterns

-From-patterns match source files to actuate.
-By default, these patterns use Unix-like globs.
+From-patterns match source files to actuate using Unix-like globs.
 Globs must use `/` as a path separator.
 Separators are normalized across platforms; glob patterns can match paths on Windows, for example.

 Globs resemble literal paths, but support three special tokens: the tree token `**`, the zero-or-more token `*`, and the exactly-one token `?`.